Document Role

 Document role

-Choose Report when the artifact's main job is to turn validated data into a readable output with explicit layout and render rules.
+Choose the Template Document Role when the artifact's main job is to turn governed inputs into a readable output with an explicit markdown-compliant template contract.

-• Best fit: report templates, presentation-oriented document types, and output contracts with bindings and sanitization behavior.
+• Best fit: markdown-structured template documents, presentation-oriented document types, and output contracts with sanitization behavior.

-• Controls: render semantics, template rules, paired contracts, and report-specific security and diagnostics.
+• Controls: template-document semantics, markdown AST rules, paired contracts, and template-specific security and diagnostics.

 • Not for: using the template layer to replace data validation.